CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 Most of these are computed from the other columns if left blank.
 It is rare that you will need to include them in your table file.

+###### Unique ID

+This will be an ID unique to the PGDB.
+These are used when a new frame (a "frame" is any data object in Pathway Tools, such as a pathway or an enzyme) is created within the database; the frame ID will include the unique ID of the PGDB it was created in, so as to avoid frame ID collisions with frames created in other PGDBs.

+For new PGDBs, a unique id will be generated for each database by the unique-ids stage of the pipeline and stored in the uids.txt text file.
+If you are updating an existing PGDB, however, you will want to make sure the unique ID stays the same as it was in the previous version.
+The two ways of doing this are to copy the uids.txt from the previous version's project directory into the new project, or to enter the previous UIDs into this column of the table file.

 ###### Database Name

 The database ID *with* Cyc at the end.
 There is almost never a need to specify this explicitly.